 PCF discovery and selection functionality is implemented in the SMF and the SCP, and follows the principles described in 3GPP TS 23.501 [2], subclause 6.3.1.
 The SMF uses the PCF services for a PDU session.
 The selected PCF instance may be the same or a different one than the PCF instance used by the AMF.

 When the SMF performs discovery and selection for a PDU session, the SMF may utilize the Nnrf_NFDiscovery service of the Network Repository Function to discover the candidate PCF instance(s).
-In addition, PCF information may also be locally configured on SMF.
+In addition, PCF information may also be locally configured in the SMF.
 The SMF selects a PCF instance based on the available PCF instances (obtained from the NRF or locally configured in the SMF).
 The following factors may be considered during the PCF selection.

 - Local operator policies.